SharePoint/sp-dev-docs/docs/spfx/use-theme-colors-in-your-customizations.md

 The following theme tokens are available for you to use:

+[!NOTE]
-_Note: default values below correspond to the defaults on a modern team site when using the **red palette**._
+Default values below correspond to the defaults on a modern team site when using the **red palette**.

 | Token                  | Default                  | Remarks                                                                                                                                                                                                                                                                                                                                                                                                                             |
 | ---------------------- | ------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |